konchunas/substrate-place/place/README.md

-# substrateplace
+# Substrate Place

 This is an experiment in storing a huge pixel board on blockchain using Substrate runtime.
-Being unrestricted by capabilities of runtime modules contrary to Smart Contracts gives us ability to keep and access vast amounts of data in an arbitrary manner.
+Conceptually it is quite similar to Reddit r/place or Satoshi's place.
+Being unrestricted by capabilities of runtime modules contrary to Smart Contracts gives an ability to keep and access vast amounts of data in an arbitrary manner.
 Pixel board is one of examples which should map onto blockchain nicely.
 For example, in Ethereum users have  256-bit addresses.
 So if we take them all and map onto virtual 2^128 per 2^128 grid and convert balance to color we may see some kind of picture.

 In this project I took this concept in a bit other direction.
 It allows you to store a 2^35 x 2^35 pixel grid on a blockchain.
 You can purchase a pixel for yourself.
 But anyone can re-buy it from you for a larger price that you have initially paid.